kristopolous/BOOTSTRA.386/README.md

 While you're here, let me plug another fun project I have.
 This one includes a 1990's style "made for tv" infomercial I made.
 It's a better way to [search manpages called mansnip](https://github.com/kristopolous/mansnip).
 At least watch the youtube video, that took me days.

+Let's make software fun again, remember those days?
+Oh you're too young?
+Well trust me, it used to be a blast!
+Let's do *that* again, it was a good time.

 ### Bugs and Stuff

 Check out the [contribution](https://github.com/kristopolous/BOOTSTRA.386/blob/master/CONTRIBUTING.md) doc - it's easy, I swear.